ibm-cloud-docs/speech-to-text/language-resource.md

 You can populate a custom language model with words by adding corpora or grammars to the model, or by adding custom words directly:
 {: shortdesc}

--   **Corpora:** The recommended means of populating a custom language model with words is to add one or more corpora to the model.
+-   **Corpora** - The recommended means of populating a custom language model with words is to add one or more corpora to the model.
 When you add a corpus, the service analyzes the file and automatically adds any new words that it finds to the custom model.
 Adding a corpus to a custom model allows the service to extract domain-specific words in context, which helps ensure better transcription results.
 For more information, see [Working with Corpora](#workingCorpora).
--   **Grammars:** You can add grammars to a custom model to limit speech recognition to the words or phrases that are recognized by a grammar.
+-   **Grammars** - You can add grammars to a custom model to limit speech recognition to the words or phrases that are recognized by a grammar.
 When you add a grammar to a model, the service automatically adds any new words that it finds to the model, just as it does with corpora.
 For more information, see [Using grammars with custom language models](/docs/speech-to-text?topic=speech-to-text-grammars).
--   **Individual words:** You can also add individual custom words to a model directly.
+-   **Individual words** - You can also add individual custom words to a model directly.
 The service adds the words to the model just as it does words that it discovers from corpora or grammars.
 When you add a word directly, you can specify multiple pronunciations and indicate how the word is to be displayed.
 You can also update existing words to modify or augment the definitions that were extracted from corpora or grammars.
 For more information, see [Working with custom words](#workingWords).

 Regardless of how you add them, the service stores all words that you add to a custom language model in the model's words resource.